 DNA Denaturation: Similarly, DNA can denature when heated or exposed to certain chemicals.
 This process involves breaking the hydrogen bonds between complementary base pairs, causing the double helix to unwind:

-DNA (double helix) → 2 DNA (single strands)The separation of DNA strands is crucial for processes like DNA replication and transcription.
+DNA (double helix) → 2 DNA (single strands)The separation of DNA strands is crucial for processes like DNA replication and transcription That's the whole idea..

 -

 Enzymatic Reactions: Enzymes catalyze biochemical reactions by lowering the activation energy required to break and form chemical bonds.
-For example, enzymes facilitate the hydrolysis of peptide bonds in proteins, glycosidic bonds in carbohydrates, and ester bonds in lipids:
+As an example, enzymes help with the hydrolysis of peptide bonds in proteins, glycosidic bonds in carbohydrates, and ester bonds in lipids:

-Protein + H₂O → Amino Acids (catalyzed by enzymes)Enzymes selectively break specific bonds to facilitate biochemical transformations.
+Protein + H₂O → Amino Acids (catalyzed by enzymes)Enzymes selectively break specific bonds to allow biochemical transformations.

 -